In my own hands

 But, doing it that way is hard - you have to time things just so or the medication doesn't get to the gut and do it's job.

-Then I find this website and order TummyCare Max.
+Then I find Infant Acid Reflux Solutions, get guidance from Dr Jennifer Prince and order TCMax.
 Now my baby is happy, active, and pain free.
 She sleeps well, she eats well, she's my baby again.

 We still keep her head elevated but now it's more of a "just in case" instead of necessary precaution.
 I can't remember the last time she vomited.
 She barely spits up.
 This stuff is great.